 King Charles II filled in the Tudor moat and laid out the Home Park in its present form.
 He also planted the long avenue of limes that radiate from the East Front as well as installing the Great Canal.

-Most of the Tudor Royal Apartments were swept away by the architect Sir Christopher Wren, who was commisioned by William III and Mary II to design a series of State Apartments.
-William who suffered badly from asthma, disliked the smog laden air of London and wished for a country retreat.
+Most of the Tudor Royal Apartments were swept away by the architect Sir Christopher Wren, who was commissioned by William III and Mary II to design a series of State Apartments.
+William who suffered badly from asthma disliked the smog laden air of London and wished for a country retreat.

 Further State Rooms were added by the Hanoverian monarch George II, but his grandson and heir, George III, took a dislike to the palace and never lived there.
 The Royal Apartments were first opened to the public by Queen Victoria.

-In March 1986 a disastrous fire gutted an entire wing of the Palace, which underwent a extensive and sympathetic restoration involving a working party of architects, historians and other experts.
+In March 1986 a disastrous fire gutted an entire wing of the Palace, which underwent an extensive and sympathetic restoration involving a working party of architects, historians and other experts.